Costabile Farace: Assaults and Killing in Greenwich Village

 On October 7, 1979, Farace murdered a 17-year-old boy and brutally beat the victim's 16-year-old companion.
 Farace and three friends were on a street in the Greenwich Village section of Manhattan when the two boys allegedly propositioned them.
-Enraged, Farace and his accomplices — later identified as David Spoto and Robert DeLicio — forced the two teenagers into the Farace group's car and drove them to the beach at Wolfe's Pond Park in Prince's Bay, Staten Island.
+Enraged, Farace and his accomplice — later identified as Robert DeLicio — forced the two teenagers into the Farace group's car and drove them to the beach at Wolfe's Pond Park in Prince's Bay, Staten Island.
 Once there, the men beat the boys using driftwood and other objects, then left them for dead.
 The 17-year-old, Steven Charles of Newark, New Jersey, died on the beach.
 The 16-year-old, Thomas Moore of Brooklyn, was critically injured, but dove into the pond and managed to elude his attackers.
 Moore then walked to a nearby residence for assistance.
-Later, on October 8, the police arrested Farace, DeLicio, and Spoto.
+Later, on October 8, the police arrested Farace, DeLicio.
 Four days later, Moore identified Farace and the other suspects from a police lineup.

 On December 10, 1979, Farace pleaded guilty to first-degree manslaughter.
 The state had accepted his manslaughter plea rather than go through the uncertainty and expense of a trial, and of even winning a conviction in virulently anti-gay Staten Island (they particularly feared that Farace and his co-defendants would use the "gay panic defense").
 Farace was sentenced to 7 to 21 years in prison.